 To help fight the build-up of black iron oxide, and maintain a clean, efficient heating system, I often recommend customers have a magnetic filter fitted – particularly when having a new, high-efficiency boiler installed.
 This is because these boilers are built to be highly economical and efficient, but only if they are maintained and kept running at peak performance.

 What is a magnetic filter?

-Magnetic filters are designed to remove debris and reduce build-up of iron oxide and other non-magnetic deposits.
-Stopping these deposits from entering the heating system reduces costly pump and boiler breakdowns, promotes long-term performance, and helps ensure an efficient, economical heating system.
+Magnetic filters are designed to remove debris and reduce the build-up of iron oxide and other non-magnetic deposits.
+Stopping these deposits from entering the heating system reduces costly pump and boiler breakdowns promotes long-term performance and helps ensure an efficient, economical heating system.
 Below shows what a magnetic filter looks like.
-This is one that I fitted to a customer's existing heating system.
+This is one that I fitted to a customer’s existing heating system.